mozilla-l10n/documentation/products/firefox_android/localize_android.md

 # Firefox for Android - How to localize

+Please make sure to go through the [Firefox for Android ReadMe](products/firefox_android/README.md) to get a clear overview of what this project covers.

-The release cycle for Firefox for Android is the same as Firefox for Desktop, which is 6 weeks.
-Merge day is the date that you have to finish all your localization work by, in order to get it up on builds.
+The release cycle for Firefox for Android is the same as Firefox for Desktop, which is generally 6 weeks - but can sometimes be 8 weeks.
+"Merge day" is when localizations move to the next train - and the last day available to include localization updates to the next Beta version if you work on tools like Pootle.

 You can see the [detailed schedule for each release here](https://wiki.mozilla.org/RapidRelease/Calendar).